marcel0ll/jsminify/test/README.md

 * min: For minified files
 * out: For console outputs

-The test suite for jsminify simply minifies files in js/ then compares same filename to /min.
-If testsuite is set to execute, then it executes files in /min and compares output with /out files.
+There are 4 bash files for tests:
+* debug.sh: Outputs debug texts
+* test-cmp.sh: Downloads and compares this library with uglifyjs
+* test-min.sh: Minfies and compares minified files with /min
+* test-out.sh: Minifies and executes files comparing log with /out

-Files in js/ can have hashbang options used to configure the execution.
+(WIP)Files in js/ can have hashbang options used to configure the execution.